 The EU AI Act is anticipated to be the first comprehensive AI law but will apply in 2025 at the earliest.
-The EUś General Data Protection Regulation (GDPR) does not specifically address AI but includes rules for data collection, data security, fairness and transparency, accuracy and reliability, and accountability, which can impact GenAI use.
+The EU's General Data Protection Regulation (GDPR) does not specifically address AI but includes rules for data collection, data security, fairness and transparency, accuracy and reliability, and accountability, which can impact GenAI use.
 In the United States, AI regulation is included within broader consumer privacy laws.
 Ten US states have passed laws or have laws that will go into effect by the end of 2023.

-Federal organizations such as the US Equal Employment Opportunity Commission (EEOC), the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and the US Department of Justices Civil Rights Division (DOJ) are closely monitoring hiring fairness.
+Canada has so far only published a Voluntary Code of Conduct on the Responsible Development and Management of Advanced Generative AI Systems, however, the Artificial Intelligence and Data Act (AIDA) will have stronger requirements.
+Federal organizations such as the US Equal Employment Opportunity Commission (EEOC), the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and the US Department of Justiceś Civil Rights Division (DOJ) are closely monitoring hiring fairness.

-- Determine Country, State, or other Government specific AI compliance requirements. - Determine compliance requirements for restricting electronic monitoring of employees and employment-related automated decision systems (Vermont, California, Maryland, New York, New Jersey) - Determine compliance requirements for consent for facial recognition and the Al video analysis required (Illinois, Maryland, Washington, Vermont) - □ Review any AI tools in use or being considered for employee hiring or management. - $\hfill\square$ Confirm the vendors compliance with applicable AI laws and best practices. - Ask and document any products using AI during the hiring process.
-Ask how the model was trained, and how it is monitored, and track any corrections made to avoid discrimination and bias. - □ Ask and document what accommodation options are included. - □ Ask and document whether the vendor collects confidential data. - □ Ask how the vendor or tool stores and deletes data and regulates the use of facial recognition and video analysis tools during pre-employment. - Review other organization-specific regulatory requirements with AI that may raise compliance issues.
+Determine Country, State, or other Government specific Al compliance requirements.
+Determine compliance requirements for restricting electronic monitoring of employees and employment-related automated decision systems (Vermont, California, Maryland, New York, New Jersey) Determine compliance requirements for consent for facial recognition and the AI video analysis required (Illinois, Maryland, Washington, Vermont) Review any AI tools in use or being considered for employee hiring or management.
+Confirm the vendors compliance with applicable AI laws and best practices.
+Ask and document any products using AI during the hiring process.
+Ask how the model was trained, and how it is monitored, and track any corrections made to avoid discrimination and bias. П Ask and document what accommodation options are included.
+Ask and document what decommodation options are included.
+Ask and document whether the vendor collects confidential data.
+Ask how the vendor or tool stores and deletes data and regulates the use of facial recognition and video analysis tools during pre-employment.
+Review other organization-specific regulatory requirements with AI that may raise compliance issues.
 The Employee Retirement Income Security Act of 1974, for instance, has fiduciary duty requirements for retirement plans that a chatbot might not be able to meet.